Choose a category

 * The Pay Anyone facility enables funds transfers to any Australian financial institution, including third party NAB accounts and to accounts at selected International countries.

 Call the Internet & SMS Banking Support Team on 1300 651 656 if calling from Australia or +613 8641 9886 if calling from overseas and select option 1 after entering your NAB ID and Telephone Banking password.
 Alternatively, contact your branch.

-If your updated mobile number is registered with us, you can register for SMS Security by:
+If your mobile number is registered with us, you will be registered for SMS Security when you set up Internet Banking.
+Alternatively you can register for SMS Security by:

-- logging into NAB Internet Banking, referring to the 'Settings/Mailbox' menu and selecting Security & password, or
+- Logging into NAB Internet Banking, referring to the 'Settings/Mailbox' menu and selecting Security & password.

 The support hours are located on our Contact us page.